 6. Chronic Bacterial infections

-What may be surprising to some pet owners is that one of the most common causes of kidney failure in dogs are poor dental health.
-Studies have found a strong correlation between periodontal disease in dogs and acute kidney failure (Glickman et al. 2011).
+What may be surprising to some pet owners is that one of the most common causes of kidney failure in dogs is poor dental health.

-While poor dental health in dogs results in many other health problems other than kidney disease, many pet owners continue to ignore this important grooming routine.
-AVDC warns pet owners about the dangers of neglecting your dog's mouth hygiene, and how the bacteria within the mouth can easily travel into the bloodstream and cause permanent damage to the kidneys.
+AVDC warns pet owners about the dangers of neglecting their dog's mouth hygiene and how the bacteria within the mouth can easily travel into the bloodstream and cause permanent damage to the kidneys.

 7. Urinary Blockage